 Several general and food-specific databases make it easier for suppliers to find names and contacts of buyers.
 This should be the first step when you start searching for buyers.
 Keep in mind that none of those databases is complete.
 Even a paid database can miss some relevant companies from the markets are you targeting.
 You should use them in combination with other tips given in this document to make your search shorter and easier.

 The most popular company databases relevant for processed fruit and vegetables exporters are:

 - EUROPAGES - directory of European companies.
 You can search by sector (for example “dried fruit” or “fruit and vegetables juices”).
 You can filter your results and select only companies which are traders and not manufacturers (for example “agent”, “distributor” or “wholesaler”).

-- Wer liefert was - is a leading B2B online marketplace in Germany, Austria and Switzerland.
-You can search for products or companies and filter down your results by the size and activity of the company.
+- Wer liefert was (Who Delivers What) - a leading B2B online marketplace in Germany, Switzerland and Austria.
+Search for products or companies and filter down your results by the size and activity of the company.
 Use the German names for the products in your search, in addition to the English names.

 - Organic-Bio – database of companies selling and buying organic products.

 - Kompass – large database of companies.
 You can apply several filters to find potential buyers.
 Available upon subscription.
 You can perform the basic search free of charge by typing the product name and select “importers” in the list of the results to narrow down your search.

 Another opportunity to find buyers is by the use of matchmaking services.
 Some of those services are free of charge but the majority asks for a subscription or some other fee.
 Examples of matchmaking online platforms relevant for exporters of processed fruit and vegetables are:

 - Frozen B2B – online marketplace for frozen food.
 Available upon subscription although some simple searches can be performed free of charge.